- Doctors & Departments

 With unmatched capabilities, our Biochemical Genetics Lab is the only laboratory in the country to perform:

 At Precision Diagnostics, our laboratory team provides molecular diagnostic and genetic testing.
+This laboratory was formed through a joining of the Denver Genetics Laboratory and the Molecular Diagnostics Laboratory to create a comprehensive molecular laboratory focused on all areas of molecular precision diagnostics.
 Our capabilities also cover the testing and identification of:

-Our molecular laboratory's resources and capabilities include next-generation sequencing (NGS), Sanger sequencing, targeted array, comparative genomic hybridization (CGH), triplet repeat primed polymerase chain reaction (PCR), quadruple PCR, bone marrow transplantation, engraftment monitoring and infectious disease testing.
+Our molecular laboratory's resources and capabilities include next-generation sequencing (NGS), Sanger sequencing, targeted array, comparative genomic hybridization (CGH), triplet repeat primed polymerase chain reaction (PCR), bone marrow transplantation and engraftment monitoring.

 Our Mitochondrial Laboratory provides diagnostic testing for respiratory chain enzyme diseases.
 We perform spectrophotometric respiratory chain enzyme assays in all tissues and have additional testing capabilities, such as blue native PAGE analyses.